dbgrande/Grande/README.md

 - Smooth sets number of measurements to average together (from 1 to 16).

-To use this plugin as a tuner, combine it with a voltmeter that displays voltages as notes—preferably one that goes from –50¢ to +50¢, so the display doesn't bounce around too wildly.
+To use this module as a tuner, combine it with a voltmeter that displays voltages as notes—preferably one that goes from –50¢ to +50¢, so the display doesn't bounce around too wildly.